JVC: Other notable achievements

 In 1979, JVC demonstrated a prototype of its video high density (VHD) disc system.
 This system was capacitance-based, like capacitance electronic disc (CED), but the discs were grooveless with the stylus being guided by servo signals in the disc surface.
 The VHD discs were initially handled by the operator and played on a machine that looked like an audio LP turntable, but JVC used caddy-housed discs when the system was marketed.
 Development suffered numerous delays, and the product was launched in 1983 in Japan, followed by the United Kingdom in 1984, to a limited industrial market.

 In 1981, JVC introduced a line of revolutionary direct-drive cassette decks, topped by the DD-9, that provided previously unattainable levels of speed stability.

-During the 1980s JVC briefly marketed its own portable audio equipment similar to the Sony Walkman on the market at the time.
-The JVC CQ-F2K was released in 1982 and had a detachable radio that mounted to the headphones for a compact, wire-free listening experience.
+During the 1980s JVC briefly marketed its portable audio equipment similar to the Sony Walkman on the market at the time.
+The JVC CQ-F2K was released in 1982 and had a detachable radio mounted to the headphones for a compact, wire-free listening experience.
 JVC had difficulty making the products successful, and a few years later stopped making them.
 In Japan, JVC marketed the products under the name "Victor".

 In 1986, JVC released the HC-95, a personal computer with a 3.58 MHz Zilog Z80A processor, 64 KB RAM, running on MSX Basic 2.0.
 It included two 3.5" floppy disk drives and conformed to the graphics specification of the MSX-2 standard.
 However, like the Pioneer PX-7, it also carried a sophisticated hardware interface that handled video superimposition and various interactive video processing features.
 The JVC HC-95 was first sold in Japan, and then Europe, but sales were disappointing.

 JVC video recorders were marketed by the Ferguson Radio Corporation in the UK, with just cosmetic changes.
 However, Ferguson needed to find another supplier for its camcorders when JVC produced only the VHS-C format, rather than video8.
 Ferguson was later acquired by Thomson SA, which ended the relationship.
 JVC later invented hard drive camcorders.